okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-test/main/index.md

 1. Click **Import API Test**.
 In this new test bucket, click **Editor** from the left-navigation menu.
 1. Click **Test Settings** and then click **Initial Variables**.
 1. Add the following variables with values that match your SCIM integration:
-    * `oktaAppId`: The unique identifier that is randomly assigned to your Okta integration.
+    * `oktaAppId`: The unique identifier that's randomly assigned to your Okta integration.
 You can see this value in the **App Embed Link** panel under the **General** tab for your Okta integration.
     * `oktaOrgUrl`: The base URL for your Okta org.
 Include the `https://` prefix.

         <div class="three-quarter border">